Gold Weekly Price Forecast – Gold Markets Plunge for the Week

 More From FXEMPIRE:

+- S&P 500 Price Forecast – Stock Markets End the Week With a Bang

-- NASDAQ Index, SP500, Dow Jones Analysis – Stocks Pull Back As Debt Ceiling Talks Pause
+- NASDAQ Index, SP500, Dow Jones Analysis – NASDAQ Soars As AI Boom Boosts Tech Stocks

+- Gold Forecast – Stocks Trigger Hindenburg Omen as Gold Seeks a June Low

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.